GSA/cio.gov-redo/_posts/2019-01-16-third-post.md

 ---
-title: Third page
+title: This is a sample title
 layout: post
 date: January 16, 2019
 author: Benjamin Franklin
-excerpt: This is an excerpt for second page
+excerpt: This is an excerpt for this post.
+This is an excerpt for this post.
+This is an excerpt for this post.
+This is an excerpt for this post.
+image: rocket.jpg
+permalink: /2019/01/16/third-post/
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec dapibus interdum pellentesque.
 Integer eu vehicula elit.
 Sed cursus magna in dui suscipit rhoncus.